 Even if you receive a 1099 form when filing your taxes, you could still be an employee.
 The details of your work matter.

 As mentioned, you should never assume that you’re an independent contractor and give up on your pursuit of compensation before it begins.
 You could be an employee.
-Work with a professional workers’ compensation attorney like those you can find at The Law Offices of Nathaniel F. Hansford, LLC in Atlanta.
+Work with a professional workers’ compensation attorney like those you can find at Hansford McDaniel – Workers’ Compensation Attorneys in Atlanta.
 We’re here to help workers from all industries and walks of life understand and use their rights to workers’ compensation.